qfpl/hpython/README.md

 recieve different validation guarantees.
 A Python program begins in the "unvalidated" state (type-level empty set).
 Then, increasing levels of validation are imposed, and its level of validation is updated to reflect this (members are added to the set).

+This also means that "un-validating" data has no runtime cost.

 ### Optics-based Refactoring